mit-ll/CEP/fpga_hardware/cores/dsp/README.md

 ## Warning

-Modifying the parameters used to generate the cores at your own risk.
+Modify the parameters used to generate the cores at your own risk.
 Some parameter changes will require you to modify the Wishbone bus interface and software drivers.